SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/HtmlElement/isEmpty.md

 keywords: isEmpty()
 ---

+# Bool isEmpty()

-Returns true if the htmlelement says it is empty.
+Returns true if the HtmlElement says it is empty.

-What this actually means varies from element type to element type.
-A list element should be empty if it has no rows, but a code element should be empty if it contains no text - so if a code element is used to create an empty table it will not be an empty element.
+That an element is **empty** means different things depending on the element type.
+For example, a list element should be empty if it has no rows, but a code element should be empty if it contains no text.